textadventures/quest/docs/quest5_7.md

 The drop script for objects will now have access to a local variable "destination", which will be where the dropped item should end up (i.e., a container if the command is "put", the dropdestination if set or just the room).
 See [here](http://textadventures.co.uk/forum/general/topic/er9yijag3ekdrpvj4uh-ra/dropping-stuff).

-The ScopeReachableNotHeldForRoom function now also returns the object list returned by SecondaryScopeReachableForRoom, which is empty by default.
-The SecondaryScopeReachableForRoom function can be overridden (takes the room as a parameter, returns an object list) to return backdrop items, such as wall, ceiling, sky and sun, to make these present in every room (or selectively in some rooms and not others; it is a function, do what you like with it).
+The `ScopeReachableNotHeldForRoom` function now also returns the object list returned by `SecondaryScopeReachableForRoom`, which is empty by default.
+The `SecondaryScopeReachableForRoom` function can be overridden (takes the room as a parameter, returns an object list) to return backdrop items, such as wall, ceiling, sky and sun, to make these present in every room (or selectively in some rooms and not others; it is a function, do what you like with it).

 Added an extra verb template for lookat "look" so LOOK PLATE will do the same as LOOK AT PLATE.
 See [here](http://textadventures.co.uk/forum/quest/topic/zwhhqiwlfecip0emay99eg/look-and-look-at).